solomidSF/YRActivityIndicator/README.md

 	@property (nonatomic) UIColor *itemColor;

-Simply tells is current activity indicator is animation or not.
+Simply tells is current activity indicator is animating or not.

 	@property (nonatomic, readonly) BOOL isAnimating;